x-Kevin-Paul-x/Capstone-Project/tools/firmware_signing/README.md

 # Firmware Signing Prototype

 This prototype demonstrates signing a firmware binary and verifying it with a pluggable backend.
-It uses RSA as a placeholder backend; replace `backend_rsa.py` with PQC bindings when available (see `backend_pqc_stub.py`).
+It now uses CRYSTALS-Dilithium as the backend.

 Requirements
 - Python 3.9+